-Our attorneys also play a major role in the nonprofit organizations in our community, volunteering their time and talents as to make a positive difference in the lives of others.
-From Big Brothers and Big Sisters to South Carolina Safe Kids, the South Carolina Philharmonic, Columbia College and the Columbia Museum of Art, we’re giving back to make our community better.
+Our attorneys and staff play a major role in the nonprofit organizations in our community, volunteering their time and talents to make a positive difference in the lives of others.
+From Kids’ Chance of South Carolina to Sistercare, the South Carolina Philharmonic, and Historic Columbia, we’re giving back to make our community better.

-- Central Carolina Community Foundation board member — Attorney, Beth Richardson
+- Central Carolina Community Foundation board member — Beth Richardson

-- Ezekiel Ministries (formerly Big Brothers Big Sisters of Greater Columbia) board member — Attorney, Ben Gooding
+- Ezekiel Ministries (formerly Big Brothers Big Sisters of Greater Columbia) board member — Ben Gooding

-- Kids’ Chance of South Carolina board member — Attorney, Kelly Morrow
+- Kids’ Chance of South Carolina board member — Kelly Morrow

-- Prisma Health Midlands Foundation board member — Attorney, Michael Montgomery
+- Prisma Health Midlands Foundation board member — Michael Montgomery

-- Special Olympics South Carolina board member — Attorney, Ashley Johnson
+- South Carolina Bluegrass and Traditional Music Association board member — Kerk Spong

-- South Carolina Wildlife Federation board member — Attorney, Ben Gooding
+- South Carolina Wildlife Federation board member — Ben Gooding

-- Women’s Right and Empowerment Network (WREN) board member / Vice Chair — Attorney, Beth Richardson
+- Women’s Right and Empowerment Network (WREN) board member / Vice Chair — Beth Richardson